hako-mikan/sd-webui-lora-block-weight/README.md

 You can use weight for LoRA, in this case, the weight of blocks not in LoRA is set to 0.
 If the above format is not used, the preset will treat it as a comment line.

-### stop step
+### start, stop step
-By specifying `<lora:"lora name":lbw=ALL:stop=10>`, you can disable the effect of LoRA at the specified step.
-In the case of character or composition LoRA, a sufficient effect is achieved in about 10 steps, and by cutting it off at this point, it is possible to minimize the impact on the style of the painting
+By specifying `<lora:"lora name":lbw=ALL:stop=10>`, the effect of LoRA appears from the designated step.
+By specifying `<lora:"lora name":lbw=ALL:stop=10>`, the effect of LoRA is eliminated at the specified step.
+In the case of character or composition LoRA, a significant effect is achieved in about 10 steps, and by cutting it off at this point, it is possible to minimize the influence on the style of the painting.
+By specifying `<lora:"lora name":lbw=ALL:step=5-10>`, LoRA is activated only between steps 5-10."

 ### Weights Setting
 Enter the identifier and weights.